Hanging glacier

 A hanging glacier originates high on the wall of a glacial valley and descends only part of the way to the surface of the main glacier and abruptly stops, typically at a cliff.
 Avalanching and icefalls are the mechanisms for ice and snow transfer to the valley floor below.

+Hanging glaciers are inherently unstable, and may produce catastrophic break-off events.
+These glaciers are often partially frozen to their bedrock, allowing them to locate on steep slopes.
+Break-off events leading to substantial ice avalanches pose severe hazards to humans, settlements, and infrastructure in alpine terrain worldwide.
 Rock and icefall from a hanging glacier was responsible for triggering the Kolka-Karmadon rock ice slide in 2002, which killed 125 people.

+Formation

+Hanging glaciers occur when a major valley glacier system retreats and thins, leaving the tributary glaciers in smaller valleys high above the shrunken central glacier surface.
+If the entire system has melted and disappeared, the empty high valleys are called hanging valleys.